 2. Prepare the child physically.
 This means a healthful diet.
 If you suspect your child has food allergies, follow the principles outlined above.
 Avoid foods that the child is allergic to while trying the effects of a nutritional supplement.
 Our definition of a healthy diet is a diet low in processed sugar and high in fiber.
 Process foods should be avoided as well as restaurant food that has many additives or has been processed.

-Preparing the child physically may include adding good bacteria.
+Preparing the child physically may include adding good bacteria in the form of a probiotic or live culture yogurt.
 If your child has used antibiotics we recommend supplements of a healthy bacteria.
 Acidophilous is a great starting point but we also recommend products that has more than one healthy bacteria.
 Your grocery store will have products that contain acidophilous (e.g., some orange juice, some yogurt).
 If you use yogurt or a milk product to supply the acidophilous, wait a few days without milk before you start the nutritional product.

 4. Give your child the recommended amount of the product.
 If you do not know the recommended dosage, ask around until you get the right dosage for the age and weight of your child.